Congressional Art Competition

 All entries must be original in concept, design and execution, and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-The deadline to submit artwork and completed release form is Friday, April 12nd at 5:00 p.m.
-Artwork must be submitted in person at either one of the 21st Congressional District offices in Stuart, Jupiter, or Port St. Lucie.
-Offices will be open Monday-Friday from 9am-5pm.
+The deadline to submit artwork and completed release form is Friday, April 10th at 5:00 p.m.
+Artwork can be dropped off at one of the 21st Congressional District Offices in Stuart, Jupiter or Port St. Lucie.
+No late submissions will be accepted.
+Only one entry per student allowed.
+Please call ahead to make arrangements (202) 313-1396.

-The winner for the district will be determined and announced by early May.
-An invitation will be emailed to all students who participated in the competition.
+The winner for the district will be determined and announced at a special reception for those students who participated.
+An invitation will be sent to the respective art teaches and participants.
 Congressman will then make the final decision on 1st, 2nd and 3rd place.
 First place artwork will be hung at the United States Capitol for a year, while the other two pieces of art will be hung in Congressman’s office in Washington DC.

 Your submission of artwork signifies your permission to have your artwork displayed online, at a final art competition show and in the United States Capitol.
 To register, please complete the online form.
-You must print it and submit with the artwork as well.
-If you have any questions, please do not hesitate to contact Angel Robertson, Outreach Coordinator for Congressman Brian Mast office.
-She can be reached at Office: (772) 403-0900 or Cell: (202) 313-1396.
+Please print the form and submit with the artwork.
+If you have any questions, please do not hesitate to contact Angel Robertson, Outreach Coordinator for Congressman Brian Mast's office.
+Office: (772) 403-0900 or Cell: (202) 313-1396.

 Note: Fields marked with an * are required.